 Estate planning is the process of designating who will receive your assets in the event of death or disability.
-Often done with the guidance of an attorney, one goal is to ensure that heirs and beneficiaries receive assets in a way that manages and minimizes estate taxes, gift taxes and other tax impacts.
-Estate planning is the series of preparedness tasks that dictate how your assets will be dispersed in the event of disability or death.
-In a nutshell, estate planning means choosing heirs for your estate.
+It is a way to ensure that your heirs and beneficiaries receive assets in a way that manages and minimizes estate taxes, gift taxes and other tax impacts.
+An estate plan aims to preserve the maximum amount of wealth possible for the intended beneficiaries and flexibility for the individual before death.
+Estate planning is the preparation of tasks that serve to manage a person's asset base in the event of disability or death.

-A comprehensive estate plan can resolve many legal issues that may arise as you age and your health situation changes.
-The estate planning process can be complicated, but FindLaw's goal is to allow you to make decisions with confidence.
-For example, you can give away parts of your estate to your family ahead of time instead of waiting to die to give it all away.
+Wills are a common estate planning tool and are generally the simplest device for planning the distribution of an estate.
+You can give away parts of your estate to your family ahead of time instead of waiting to die to give it all away.
 You can get an affordable, legal, effective and valid Estate Plan that ensures that your wishes are known should the time come when it's needed.
 As with other estate planning documents, you must keep your named beneficiary designations up to date.